octobercms/docs/extensibility-components.md

 {% endforeach %}
 ```

 > Note that  `{% demoTodo.items %}` resolves to the `items()` method in the class above.
 This means that you could fetch items from the database in order to populate the items property.
-It also means the item list is created on demand and if it is not requested on the page, nothing is fetched from the database.
+It also means the item list is created on demand and, if it's not requested on the page, nothing is fetched from the database.

 #### Component aliases

-If there are two plugins that register components with a same name, you can attach a component by using its fully qualified class name and assigning it an *alias*:
+If there are two plugins which register components with a same name, you can attach a component by using its fully qualified class name and assigning it an *alias*:

 ```
 [Plugins\October\Demo\Components\Todo demoTodoAlias]